Colorado Politics

 But what’s special about this renovation is the mix of old and new.

 The news is the building’s efforts to “reduce our physical footprint,” an initiative from Gov. Jared Polis, launched in 2021.
-The initiative calls for reducing the state’s physical footprint by one million square feet by 2025.
+The initiative called for reducing the state’s physical footprint by one million square feet by 2025.
 That’s more than a third of the administrative office space targeted for reductions.

 The annex covers about 75,000 usable square feet.
 In the 2021 State Architect’s strategic plan, the annex was identified as one of three state buildings in need of immediate renovation, with the annex in the worst shape of all.